prateekpuri01/ATP-serving-strategy/README.md

 # Framing the problem

+The goal of this analysis project is to determine what the most optimal serving strategy is for a given player.
-To frame this problem, let us first define a few parameters for each player
+To frame this problem, let us first define a few parameters for each player:

 First serve percentage (FSP): The percentage of times a server makes his/her first serve First serve winning percentage (FSWP): The percentage of points that a server wins if his/her first serve lands in